Asynchronous Exclusive Selection: Technical Preliminaries

-\section{Technical preliminaries}
+\section{Technical Preliminaries}

-We assume an asynchronous system with some $n$ processes prone to crashes and a set of read-write registers.
-Each process is identified by its \emph{original name} which is a unique number in the interval $[N]=\{1,\ldots,N\}$.
+Algorithms are executed in an asynchronous system with $n$ processes prone to crashes and a set of read-write registers.
+Each process~$p$ is identified by its \emph{original name} \texttt{name}$_p$, which is a unique number in some range of names $[N]=\{1,\ldots,N\}$.

+If a parameter of a distributed system can be used in a code of algorithm then this parameter is \emph{known}.
+In particular, each process~$p$ knows its original name, which is referred to by a specialized variable in codes of algorithms, say \texttt{name}, with process~$p$ substituting \texttt{name}$_p$ as its private value.
+We assume throughout that the number $n$ is known.

-The following is the standard terminology regarding delays of enabled operations; see~\cite{Attiya-Welch-book2004,HerlihyShavit-book}.
+The following is a standard terminology regarding delays of enabled operations; see~\cite{Attiya-Welch-book2004,HerlihyKozlovRajsbaum-book,Lynch-book96} for expositions of these and related concepts.
 When, for any configuration in an execution, some process will eventually complete an invoked operation, then the executed algorithm is \emph{non-blocking.} When, for any configuration in an execution, each process will eventually complete an invoked operation, even when all the remaining processes have crashed, then the algorithm is \emph{wait-free}.

 \Paragraph{Competing for registers.}